SilvioWeging/kASA/README.md

 Note, that kASA is a console application so if you want to use these binaries, you must either use a terminal (Linux, macOS, Linux Subsystem for Windows) or PowerShell (Windows).
 A GUI may be implemented, depending on the amount of requests in the [poll](https://github.com/SilvioWeging/kASA/issues/1).
 If you're using the PowerShell, don't forget to add ".exe" at the end of each call to kASA: `.\<path to kASA>\kASA.exe`.

-If you need to compile the code, you'll definitely need a C\+\+ compiler that supports C\+\+14 or if possible C\+\+17 (for `filesystem` and `execution`).
-This relates to Visual Studio 2017 and at least GCC version 6.1.
+If you need to compile the code, you'll definitely need a C\+\+ compiler that supports C\+\+11 or if possible C\+\+17 (for `filesystem` and `execution`).
+We successfully tested it with Visual Studio 2017, GCC version 6.1, LLVM/Clang 9.0 and Apple Clang 9.0.
+[Here](https://en.cppreference.com/w/cpp/compiler_support) is a table showing if your version is sufficient.
 On Linux and macOS, cmake is needed as well.

-kASA depends on the [STXXL](https://stxxl.org/) and [Gzstream](https://www.cs.unc.edu/Research/compgeom/gzstream/) but contains all necessary files so you don't need to download those.
+kASA depends on the [STXXL](https://stxxl.org/), [Gzstream](https://www.cs.unc.edu/Research/compgeom/gzstream/) and [ThreadPool](https://github.com/log4cplus/Threadpool) but contains all necessary files so you don't need to download those.

 Last but not least: kASA provides an error (starts with "ERROR: ") and an output (starts with "OUT: ") stream.
 You can seperate them with 2> or 1>.